semgrep/semgrep/README.md

 Generally when you're using Semgrep you're going to be doing one of three things:

 1. Manually scanning your source code using existing rules.
-1. Running Semgrep in CI so every pull request (PR) is checked.
+1. Running Semgrep in CI so every pull request (PR) is scanned.
 1. Writing new rules.

 The following sections cover each in more detail.

 ### 🔍 1.
 Run Existing Rules

-The easiest way to get started with Semgrep (other than [semgrep.live](https://semgrep.live/)) is to scan your code with an existing set of rules.
+The easiest way to get started with Semgrep (other than [semgrep.live](https://semgrep.live/)) is to scan your code with pre-built rules.

 The [Semgrep rule registry](https://semgrep.live/r) contains rules for many programming errors, including security issues and correctness bugs.
 Security rules are annotated with CWE and OWASP metadata when applicable.
 OWASP rule coverage per language is displayed below.